 Following the merger, Snyder's-Lance in early 2011 began to convert some 1,300 company-owned direct-store-delivery (DSD) routes to independent operators to improve its distribution network's ability to serve customers.
 (At the time of the merger announcement, Lance's DSD network was presented as a primary reason for Snyder's of Hanover's interest.)
 Snyder's-Lance is expanding its DSD network in the Southwestern US.
 Indeed, it entered into a distribution agreement with Inventure Foods in fall 2012 to expand its route distribution system in Arizona.

 Mergers and Acquisitions

-In late 2015 the company announced it would purchase Diamond Foods, makers of Diamond and Emerald nuts, for about $1.3 billion.
+In early 2016 the company purchased Diamond Foods, makers of Diamond and Emerald nuts, for about $1.3 billion.
 The move adds snack brands as well as UK and US distribution might to Synder's-Lance.

 The Snyder's deal attested to Lance's long-standing business strategy of growth through acquisitions.
 The company made it first purchase as a joint entity in mid-2012.
 Snyder's-Lance acquired O'Byrne Distributing, a snack food distributor that serves the Augusta, Georgia, area.
 The deal marks the snack food company's continued push to expand and strengthen its national distribution network.